MJoergen/ym2151/Episodes/ep05_Phase_Envelope_Generator/README.md

 * C6 (with frequency 1047 Hz) at -18 dB.

-Running the simulation and analyzing with audacity the generated output file music.wav confirms the above.
+Running the simulation and analyzing with audacity the generated output file output.wav confirms the above.
 The same does running the design in the FPGA on the Nexys4DDR board.